A brief dash through the history of the Tampa Bay area leading to our present day Carlouel.

 In 1960 the beach access, Lot 17, was deeded to the Carlouel Garden and Improvement Association, Inc. This organization was the precursor to the present Carlouel Home Owners Association, Inc. The named was changed in 1986.
 In 1971 the Association dedicated the beach access to Frances O’Conner in “grateful appreciation of her dedication to Carlouel and its residents.”

 The late 1970’s a small group of people both north and south of the fence decided that it wasn’t right to have a private fence across public streets.
 They protested and a great deal of controversy ensued.
 A petition was circulated and almost everyone living in Carlouel was in favor of keeping the fence.
 Finally, after one of the most jam-packed commission meetings ever, the decision by the commission was a compromise.
-The City Commission in September 1978 directed the City Manager to prepare and process a vacation request for the area which underlies the Carlouel fence.
-In turn, through their attorney, the Carlouel Garden Club and Improvement Association, stated that the Association would move the fence and take care of landscaping on both sides and also agreed to turn arounds on dead end streets.
+The City Commission in September 1978 directed the City Manager to prepare and process a vacate request for the fence.
+In turn, through their attorney, the Carlouel Garden Club and Improvement Association stated that the Association would move the fence and maintain landscaping and also agreed to turn arounds on dead end streets.

 The old fence was removed where required, but agreement among residents in the effected areas could not be reached on its replacement.
 There was some talk for a while of a split rail fence to replace the old chain link one.
 In the end, shrubs and trees were planted to block vehicular access at all areas except Mandalay Avenue.
 It may seem strange to newcomers to see several public streets simply blocked from access, but that’s the way it has been for a very long time.